 If you are being represented to the company by a recruiter, tell the interviewer that the recruiter told you that they handle all issues of money.
 Let the recruiter take the heat.
 That is their job.
 Let them work for their placement fee.

 If you are not working through a recruiter, you are on your own:

-If you are not represented by a recruiter, and HR asks what it will take for you to take their offer to tell them your most recent salary with your bonus and say, “I am open to any reasonable offer”.
-If they insist, ask them how you can make a decision without meeting the hiring authority, meeting your potential colleagues or knowing the challenges facing you should you take the job?
-If HR can’t tell you how much overtime you will work or the percentage of travel that is required you can’t tell them what is acceptable and unacceptable.
-If they insist on a number, tell them your most recent salary with bonus and say, “I will accept any reasonable offer”.
+If a recruiter is not representing you, and HR asks what it will take for you to accept their offer, tell them your most recent salary with your bonus and say, “I am open to any reasonable offer.”
+If they insist, ask them how you can decide without meeting the hiring authority, your potential colleagues, or knowing the challenges facing you should you take the job?
+If HR can’t tell you how much overtime you will work or the percentage of travel that is required, you can’t tell them what is acceptable and unacceptable.
+If they insist on a number, tell them your most recent salary with a bonus and say, “I will accept any reasonable offer.”

-This is the same strategy I would use with hiring authority and anyone else you encounter in the interviewing process.
-Let them make you an offer before you commit to a number.
+I recommend using the same strategy with hiring authority and anyone else you encounter in the interviewing process.
+Let the company make you an offer before you commit to a number.